chigwell/llm7.io/TERMS.md

 ---

 ## 16. Changes to these Terms
 We may update these Terms from time to time. **Changes take effect immediately** upon posting the revised Terms.
+For **material changes**, we will provide reasonable notice (e.g., in-product notice or email).
 If you continue using the Service after changes are posted, you **accept** the revised Terms.

 ---